djiangtw/test1/README.md

-This is djiangtw's first test repo.
+This repo is for personal test, garbage in and out.
+It could be treated as abandoned.